chauff/cse1500-web-transcripts/Lecture-3.md

 *This is the densest web lecture of this course.
 Learning how to code takes time.
 Take a look at the [exercises](nodeschool-exercises.md) that are relevant for this lecture.*

 *At times we use ☝️ and 👇 to make it clear whether an explanation belongs to the code snippet above or below the text.
-The ‼️ sign is added to code examples you should run yourself.*
+The ‼️ sign is added to code examples you should run yourself.
+When you see a :bug:, we offer advice on how to debug your code with the browser's and VSC's tooling - these hints are solely to help you with your programming project and not exam material!
+Lastly, paragraphs with a 🚩 are just for your information and also not exam material.*

 ## Table of Contents <!-- omit in toc -->
 - [Learning goals](#learning-goals)